easbarba/easbarba.github.io/docs/_posts/2022-09-13-dot-a-simple-dotfile-manager.markdown

 dots --from /data/dotfile_folder --pretend
 {% endhighlight %}

-and of course, cleaning everything:
+To remove all linked files:

 {% highlight sh %}
 dots -f /data/dotfile_folder --remove
 {% endhighlight %}

-Your `$HOME` ain't after its user name? or you just want to link files in another directory, it goes as easy:
+You can set a different destination, it goes as easy:

 {% highlight sh %}
 dots -f /data/bin --to ~/.local/bin --create